castingclouds/circuit_breaker/examples/change_management/README.md

 # Change Management Workflow Example

-This example demonstrates how to use Circuit Breaker to implement a change management workflow system that models how issues move through different states in a sprint-based development process.
+This example demonstrates how to use Circuit Breaker's DSL to implement a change management workflow system.
+The workflow models how issues move through different states in a sprint-based development process, from backlog to production.

 ## Overview

-The workflow models a typical agile development process where issues move through various states:
+The workflow models a typical agile development process:

 ```mermaid
 graph LR